Ci3l/Gelato/README.md

 * **'lowercase'** (optional): Set to True to convert input to lowercase.

 ### Demo
-Unfortunately, I am unable to host the Python code online.
-However, you can run the code on (JDoodle)[https://www.jdoodle.com/python3-programming-online] by copying and pasting the code from MindBlower.py and providing your input in _Stdin Inputs_.
+You can try out the Mind Blower translator live at [JDoodle](https://www.jdoodle.com/iembed/v0/ean).
+Provide your text in _Stdin Inputs_ and see the optimized Brainfuck code generated in real-time.

 ### Related Projects
-(Brainfuck2Ascii)[https://github.com/Ci3l/BrainfuckToASCII]: A basic Brainfuck compiler that translates Brainfuck code into ASCII text.
+[Brainfuck2Ascii](https://github.com/Ci3l/BrainfuckToASCII): A basic Brainfuck compiler that translates Brainfuck code into ASCII text.

 ### Contributing
 If you’d like to contribute, please follow these guidelines: